-UiPath is one of a new wave of technology providers enjoying rapid growth off the RPA boom, and has embarked on a global push to educate coming wave.
+UiPath is one of a new wave of technology providers enjoying rapid growth off the RPA boom, and has embarked on a global push to educate the accountancy profession on the coming wave.

 As Ken Day explains, much of that work is in reassuring accountants that the future will be better for them with robots as colleagues.